Tara-Behan/Thesis/README.md

 ### Principal Component Analysis (PCA)
 The first ten principal components were extracted to investigate whether population had an influence on PGS interpretation.
-This is enabled due to PCA capturing population structure.
+This is possible due to PCA capturing population structure.
 ```
 plink --bfile 1000G_LDpruned --pca 10 --out 1000G_PCA
 ```